 Heart rate is the number of heart beats per time.
-The usual unit for this is bpm (beats per minute).
+The usual unit for this is beats pe minute (bpm).

-In a healthy person, the heart rate measures 50 to 100 beats per minute at rest.
+In a healthy person, the heart rate at rest is about 50 to 100 beats per minute.
 The maximum heart rate indicates how many beats per minute can be achieved with maximum physical effort.
 The maximum heart rate is individual and can be measured using performance diagnostics.

-The sensors in all our devices operate with an optical measuring method.
-This works very much like the finger clip sensors used in hospitals.
-With the aid of optical measurement technology, the PPG signal is derived.
-The heart rate can then be determined from this signal.
+The sensors in our devices make use of an optical measuring method.
+The measuring principle is similar to the finger clip sensors used in hospitals.
+The PPG signal, short for photoplethysmographic signal, is derived using this optical measurement technology.
+The heart rate can then be determined from the PPG signal.

-For all important parameters, extensive studies were carried out in cooperation with renowned partners and were statistically evaluated.
-Medically approved standard measuring instruments were used as a reference.
+For all important parameters, extensive studies are carried out in cooperation with renowned partners and are statistically evaluated.
+Medically approved standard measuring instruments are used as a reference.

 |Study Management||Reference||Number of Subjects||Data in Hours||Mean Error||Standard Deviation|